top of page

 at the C de la Nich lab in the Carbonnel factory

-Then it was off to see the Carbonnel and C de lad Niche compounding house.
-Chris Maurice aka Christain Carbonnel is a friend and compadre whose technical expertise and creativity we really respect and appreciate.
+Then it was off to see the Carbonnel and C de la Niche compounding house.
+Chris Maurice aka Christain Carbonnel is a friend whose technical expertise and creativity we really respect and appreciate.

 Chris literally grew up within the fragrant surrounds of Carbonnel, the heritage Barcelona-based compounding house that has been important to the creation of fragrance in Barcelona since 1925.
 Carbonnel compounds all the finest quality essential oils that we use in our fragrances.
 Sometimes, I wonder whether there’s actually perfume in his veins.